ern0/posixino/README.md

 The library is in early stage:

-- `Serial.print` works,
+- `Serial.print` works.
 - `digitalWrite` works, output states are displayed on console.
-- `LiquidCrystal` works, LCD display content is rendered on the screen upon each change
+- `LiquidCrystal` works,
+LCD display content is rendered on the screen upon each change.

 Method stubs created for `WebClient`
 (it will be compiled, but does not work).